donhenton/karma-sandbox/README.md

 ## Updates
-ES6 tests can be found at https://github.com/donhenton/js-parser
+* ES6 tests can be found at https://github.com/donhenton/js-parser
+* Puppeteer set up can be found at https://github.com/donhenton/karma-sandbox-two